What are the five functions of English verbs?

 Function 3: Verbs provide tense and aspect

 The third way in which verbs are useful in the English language is that they may be used to modify an expression’s tense (time) or aspect (duration of time).
 By either conjugating a verb through inflectional affixation or adding auxiliary verbs to its verb phrase, a speaker is able to quickly and consistently change the temporal meaning of an expression.
-Although examples showing tense and aspect are provided below, more explanation of these concepts will be provided in Lessons 2/4:
+Although examples showing tense and aspect are provided below, more explanation of these concepts will be provided in Chapters 2/4:

 Function 4: Verbs demonstrate modality